Kavithma-Thushal/Travel-Voyage-3rd-Sem-Final/README.md

-# Mobile Hub (PVT) LTD.
+# Mobile Shop 📱

-Discover the Mobile Hub (PVT) LTD. FrontEnd repository, your gateway to our Mobile Shop Management System's user interface!
-This repository contains the frontend application built using modern web technologies.
-Our frontend provides an engaging and intuitive interface for customers to explore our mobile catalog, place orders, and manage their accounts.
-It also includes administrative features for managing inventory, processing orders, and analyzing sales data.
+Welcome to the Mobile Shop repository, your gateway to our comprehensive Mobile Shop Management System.
+This repository contains both the frontend and backend applications, built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Our system provides an engaging and intuitive interface for customers to explore our mobile product catalog, place orders, and manage their accounts, as well as administrative features for managing inventory, processing orders, and analyzing sales data.
+Pairing the frontend with our backend APIs ensures a seamless and responsive mobile shopping experience.

-Pair this frontend with our backend APIs to experience a seamless and responsive mobile shopping experience.
+## Technologies Used

 ### Frontend